noah-seaner/analytics-portfolio/bayesian-torpedo-bats-mlb/README.md

 - Evaluated convergence and effective sample size using coda and MCMCvis diagnostics

 ## Key Insights
+- Posterior estimates indicated modest changes in BA, OBP, and SLG, with no credible intervals for coefficients overlapping zero
+- Players that were frequently using the torpedo bat had higher BA and SLG than the league average (as of May 3, 2025)
+- Effective sample size diagnostics confirmed stable MCMC convergence, supporting the reliability of posterior estimates despite early-season limitations

 ## Notes
 This project demonstrates the application of Bayesian mixed-effects modeling in a sports analytics context, with a focus on uncertainty quantifications and convergence diagnostics using MCMC effects.